 First, while most every company has employees and customers, fewer companies have partners (channel partners, partner resellers, etc.).
 So it’s natural that partner education has the lowest adoption rate.

 This perfect storm of mistaken beliefs plus resource constraints creates the partner training gap.
-And, if not addressed, this gap can hinder your potential.
+If not addressed, this gap can hinder your potential.

 Some education professionals don’t realize they can repurpose content for different audiences.
 But you absolutely can.